zapp/zapp.github.com/_posts/2011-10-29-spectaculum.md

      alt="Spectaculum">

-Let destiny guide you through uncharted lands, as you'll experience a world in which bearocratic clerks want to take away the only thing that maters to you… your freedom.
+Let destiny guide you through uncharted lands, as you'll experience a world in which bureaucratic clerks want to take away the only thing that matters to you… your freedom.

-__Spectaculum__ is designed as a couch game for friends and families.
+__Spectaculum__ is designed as a "couch game" for friends and families.
 Battle tactics, puzzle solutions and even the control over your caravan require you to communicate.
-So listen carefuly and act thoughtfully as you're heading down a giant canyon with 180 km/h!
+So listen carefully and act thoughtfully as you're heading down a giant canyon with 180 km/h!

 <img src="/img/games/spectaculum/spectaculum-inline2.png"